Parliamentary.ai

 Government Spending

-The bill's financial implications are not explicitly stated in the provided text, but it is likely to involve costs associated with implementing the new Ombudsman's office, updating court technology, and training staff on new procedures.
-Savings may be realized through increased efficiency in the court system and reduced whiplash claim payouts.
+The bill's financial implications are not explicitly stated in the provided text.
+However, it is likely to involve increased spending on the new Ombudsman's office, technological upgrades to courts and tribunals, and potentially increased costs associated with enforcement of the new whiplash rules, offset by savings from reduced whiplash claim payouts.

 Groups Affected